VelimirMueller/E-Commerce-Example-Frontend/README.md

 12.01.2021

 UPDATED DESIGN:
-ADDED MATERIAL DESIGN TO SOME COMPONENTS TO MAKE THE APP MORE APPEALING
+ADDED MATERIAL DESIGN (ALSO REFACTORED SOME COMPONENTS) TO SOME COMPONENTS TO MAKE THE APP MORE APPEALING
 --------------------------
 --------------------------
 09.01.2020